 - Only five capsules per test for nitrogen, phosphorus, and potash

-Get the Luster Leaf soil test kit at Amazon, Sears, or Walmart.
+Get the Luster Leaf soil test kit at Amazon, and Walmart.

 Hobby farmers and crop growers can receive an expert soil analysis with the Whitetail Institute’s Laboratory Soil Test Kit.
 Growers also receive a custom consultation and recommendations for improving their soil based on the type of crop that will be grown.